CiscoM31/gopsremote/README.md

 # gopsremote
-Library to execute powershell commands remotely
+Library to execute powershell commands remotely on a WinRM enabled windows machine